Random String Generator

 Generate strings from uppercase letters, lowercase letters, numbers, and symbols.
 You can also exclude visually similar characters such as 0, O, o, 1, I, and l when values will be typed by people.

-Word-based labels and slugs
+Word combinations and slugs

 Create random word combinations with lower, upper, title, camel, pascal, snake, or kebab case.
 Separators can be spaces, hyphens, underscores, dots, or omitted entirely.